julienkrijnen8/Downgrader-A4-and-lower/README.md

 5.relax/chill
 6. boot tether (make sure the normal apple  ipsw (that must be in your root folder (C:/) and redsn0w as well )
 7. setup your device .
-8. (if you don't wanna hacktivate/jailbreak skip to part 10) locate your ipsw , select jb , cydia, make sure you're in DFU mode , and just boot after .
+8. (Only for Jailbreak) locate your ipsw , select jb , install cydia, make sure you're in DFU mode , jailbreak ,and just boot after .
 9. every time you reboot or bettery die's or your cat eat it up , you need to tether boot it eith the iphone 4 .bat 10 Thanks :) for trying out the beta 7 (it says beta 3 but its b7 ignore that please )